Aug. 26 – Labor Day, Sept. 6, 2021

 St. Paul, MN 55108

-There is no due date for vendor registrations.
+There is no due date for vendor applications; they are accepted year-round.

 Selection of new vendor space will continue until all available spaces are filled.

-There is no cost to submit a registration.
+There is no cost to submit an application.

 The Minnesota State Fair does not maintain a waiting list.
-As licensing opportunities become available, vendors are selected from the pool of registrations submitted.
-Several criteria are considered in registration review: 1) experience at other fairs or shows; 2) booth presentation and appearance; 3) balance of similar products/services around the fairgrounds; 4) appropriateness of product, service or presentation to the available site; and 5) physical requirements.
+As licensing opportunities become available, vendors are selected from the pool of applications.
+Several criteria are considered in application review: 1) experience at other fairs or events; 2) booth presentation and appearance; 3) balance of similar products/services around the fairgrounds; 4) appropriateness of product, service or presentation to the available site; and 5) physical requirements.

 Vendors must operate all 12 days of the Minnesota State Fair.
 There may be opportunities available as a touring promotional exhibit.